Rethinking the Starting Point: Collaborative Pre-Training for Federated Downstream Tasks: Conclusion

 \section{Conclusion}

-We presented {\system}, a collaborative pre-training method that provides a robust model initialization for downstream FL tasks. {\system} leverages meta-learning to equip the pre-trained model with the ability handle unseen dynamics and heterogeneity in FL scenarios, while balancing between performance and fairness.
-We showed how our pre-training approach can be applied to different scenarios of data samples being distributed among clients and the server, or even when all samples are centrally stored.
-Extensive experiments demonstrated the advantages of {\system} compared with baselines in initializing downstream FL tasks.
+We presented {\system}, a collaborative pre-training method that provides a robust model initialization for an arbitrary set of downstream FL tasks. {\system} leverages meta-learning to equip the pre-trained model with the ability to handle different forms of data heterogeneity that manifest in downstream FL, while balancing between average performance and variance across clients.
+We developed {\system} for different distributed pre-training scenarios, and showed its benefit even for centrally stored public data.
+Extensive experiments demonstrated the advantages of {\system} compared with several baselines methods, for a multitude of settings capturing statistical heterogeneity in downstream FL.